approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 #### Approov Site Key

-The Approov site key, that can be obtained with:
+The Approov site key can be obtained with the following command:

 ```text
 approov web -list